Statistical inference with anchored Bayesian mixture of regressions models: A case study analysis of allometric data

 The estimated component assignments $\widehat{\vv{s}}$ give a model-based grouping of the species which ignores the additional data on the species' taxonomic orders and suborders.
 A comparison of these groups with the true taxonomy of the species can shed light on the allometric questions posed at the beginning of this article: the species assigned to the same component by $\widehat{\vv{s}}$ have similar estimated regression slopes, and if there is a correspondence between $\widehat{\vv{s}}$ and the species' true orders, it may indicate that certain taxonomic groups have distinct body mass/brain mass relationships.
 Figure~\ref{figure:clusters_byorder} displays the data from species in three of the 13 orders, color-coded according to the model-based cluster assignment.
 The displayed orders are Primates, Artiodactyla, and Rodentia, which account for 21, 21, and 24 of the 100 species in the data, respectively.

-The first column of the figure shows the Primate species, which, for all three models, are split between Components~1 and~2.
-Given body mass, most large-brained species are assigned to Component~1 and most of those with smaller brains are assigned to Component~2.
-Component~1 also contains the three species of the Cetacea order (not pictured) under all three model fits.
+The first column of the figure shows the Primate species, which, for all three models, are split between Components~2 and~3.
+For a given body mass, most larger-brained species are assigned to Component~3 and most of those with smaller brains are assigned to Component~2.
+Component~3 also contains the three species of the Cetacea order (not pictured) under all three model fits.